 Sprawled below us was a 360-degree view of snow-capped mountains, the dry rugged Remarkables and the pristine waters of Lake Wakatipu.
-We had heard that Taylor Swift recently shot a music video up on this peak and we are eagerly anticipating seeing the results of the shoot (which we discovered was Out of the Woods in 1989, later to win Album of the Year at the Grammys).
+We had heard that Taylor Swift recently shot a music video up on this peak and we are eagerly anticipating seeing the results of the shoot (which we discovered was Out of the Woods, later to win Album of the Year at the Grammys).
 Incidentally, while we were up there we also found two guests arrive by helicopter at the summit, which demonstrated that there were certainly more leisurely ways to capture the views.

 After our walk, we went back to one of our favourite campsites—Lake Hayes—stopping briefly in Queenstown for their culinary speciality—burgers.
-Here we picked up lamb burgers from Devil’s Burger, which is apparently just as good an establishment as Fergburger, just without the queues.
+Here we picked up lamb burgers from Devil’s Burger, which is apparently just as good an establishment as Fergburger, but without the queues.